Chorus-bdd/Chorus/index.md

 One of the most important language extensions is the ability to embed 'Directives' in your feature files Directives can provide technical instructions which indicate how a test should run, but keep these separate from the business language.

-Chorus provides some built in directives, but if these are not sufficient you can easily supply your own `handler` classes to implement your own
+Chorus provides some built in directives, but if these are not sufficient you can easily supply `handler` classes to implement your own